Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 - Pairs and Layers EOD Results and work:
   - Ólafur and Leonard are taking the UI Layer
     - First we quickly mapped out what we what we want each input to do and what page it directs to.
-    - Then we watched a video on discord that shows the TUI from the previous year.
+    - Then we watched a video on Discord that shows the TUI from the previous year.
     - From the video we got a general idea on how we want the TUI to look like.
     - In the UI layer we have the TUI for general employees and managers.
     - Leonard worked on making the TUI for general employees while Ólafur made the TUI for managers as well as refining Leonards work.
-    - We ran into 1 proplem for the day when printing the ASCII art we ran into a problem with some pipes not lining up propperly.
+    - We ran into 1 proplem for the day when printing the ASCII art we ran into a problem with some pipes not lining up properly.
   - Grímur and Máni are taking the Data Layer
-    - We initialized the structure of the classes for each DataBase logic class and made dictionary functions for each model to then write to json files.
+    - We initialized the structure of the classes for each DataBase logic class and made dictionary functions for each model to then write into json files.
     - Mainly worked on Employee DB logic, we need to split that into the different parts of employees.
   - Pedro and Iðunn are taking the Logic Layer
-    - we worked on our files, set it up right and disgussed with the others how our layers are going to match because we are the middle layer(logic layer) to have a better idea how this is going to look like.
+    - we worked on our files, set it up right and discussed with the others how our layers are going to match because we are the middle layer (logic layer) to have a better idea how this is going to look like.
     - we started with functions and we needed to get information about how to do this and the three layer process.

 TODO: